BUCANL/SDC-LOSSLESS-QC/_episodes/01-running_QC_script.md

 > {: .source}
 {: .callout}

-9. Open up a terminal window, and navigate to your project root directory directory:
+9. Open up a terminal window, and navigate to your project root directory:

     `>> cd path/to/project/directory/Face13`